urilivshits/pageinference/assets-chrome-store/PRIVACY_POLICY.md

 - Open an issue on our GitHub repository
 - Contact us through the extension's settings page
-- Email us at: [contact information to be added]
+- Email us at: uri.livshits@gmail.com

 ## Legal Compliance